 Japan Display suitors say local Chinese government supports OLED plant construction

-A Chinese-Taiwanese consortium formed to invest in Japan Display Inc on Tuesday said a Chinese provincial government has pledged support for its proposed panel plant, indicating plans made with the Apple Inc supplier are intact.

-TOKYO: A Chinese-Taiwanese consortium formed to invest in Japan Display Inc on Tuesday said a Chinese provincial government has pledged support for its proposed panel plant, indicating plans made with the Apple Inc supplier are intact.
+TOKYO: A Chinese-Taiwanese consortium formed to invest in Japan Display on Tuesday (Jun 18) said a Chinese provincial government has pledged support for its proposed panel plant, indicating plans made with the Apple supplier are intact.

-The consortium has previously said it intends make OLED panels in China using Japan Display technology.
+The consortium has previously said it intends to make OLED panels in China using Japan Display technology.

-The comment comes a day after Taiwanese screen maker TPK Holding Co Ltd pulled out of the consortium, muddying the outlook for the struggling Japanese smartphone screen maker.
+The comment comes a day after Taiwanese screen maker TPK Holding pulled out of the consortium, muddying the outlook for the struggling Japanese smartphone screen maker.

 Japan Display has been seeking an 80 billion yen (US$739 million) cash injection to recover from the impact of slowing sales of Apple's iPhone as well as a late shift to OLED screens.